 Etsy is the best source out there for buying healthy plants on the internet.
 Check out Etsy’s list of shops currently selling Philodendron Burkin right now.
-Here are some reputable sellers that we recommend:
+Here are some reputable sellers that we personally recommend:

 - The Longevity Garden (you can even choose to get your Birkin plant in a handmade pot!)

 - Brian’s Botanicals

 Despite its high-drama look, the Philodendron Birkin is actually an easy-going plant with few demands.

 Here are the details on keeping your Birkin plant happy and thriving:

 Choosing the Right Pot